elaye/ofxKUI/README.md

 Introduction
 ------------
 ofxKUI helps you to control your openFrameworks app with your keyboard.
+The idea is that you can control your app without using the mouse and ideally without moving your fingers away from the home row.
 It is composed of different modes that you can activate by pressing keys.
 The interface is inspired by Vim.

 Modes
 -----